Executive Job Search Strategy for Senior Leaders & C-Suite

 “Recruiters will find me.”

-Recruiters respond to demand; they do not create it.
+Recruiters respond to demand; they rarely create it.

 “Networking feels uncomfortable, so I’ll avoid it.”

-Research from publications like Harvard Business Review has consistently shown that senior-level hiring is driven more by relationships and positioning than by open job postings.
+Research from publications like Harvard Business Review has consistently shown that senior-level hiring is driven more by positioning and relationships than by open job postings.

 Executive Job Search Support and Resources

-Some executives manage their job search independently, while others seek structured support to improve clarity, execution, and accountability.
-Advisory services and coaching platforms can help executives refine positioning, strengthen networking strategy, and prepare for executive-level interviews.
+Some executives manage their search independently, while others seek structured support to improve clarity, execution, and accountability.

 One such resource is ExecutiveJobSearch.net, which focuses on helping senior leaders structure and execute an executive job search process.